Learn more on how to invest in upcoming IPOs and stay up to date on all IPO news with Benzinga.

 IPOs can help companies acquire or merge with other businesses.
 Investors take an active interest in IPOs to support mergers and acquisitions.
 Privately owned companies in need of cash go public in an attempt to raise capital for further acquisitions and business expansions.
 The early investments from IPOs can fuel the company’s capacity to buy into other businesses and offer a large equity stake to cut the cost of acquisition.
 These acquisitions can boost the value of a stock and increase your returns in the long run.

 Take a look at some of the disadvantages of investing in upcoming IPOs.

 IPOs don’t have sufficient financial information.
-Since IPOs are newly-added to the stock exchange, there is hardly any financial data that can give you insightful indications of its market performance.
+Since IPOs are newly added to the stock exchange, there is hardly any financial data that can give you insightful indications of its market performance.
 There are dozens of financial websites you can refer to for historical stock data.
-You can easily access performance records and price movements of listed stocks through these platforms.
-IPOs, on the other hand, only have a prospectus that gives you limited information about the risks and opportunities involved in the investments.
+You can easily access performance records and share price movements of listed stocks through these platforms.
+IPOs only have a prospectus that gives you limited information about the risks and opportunities involved in the investments.

 There’s uncertainty over the outcome of an IPO.
 Generally, investing in IPOs is considered risky.
 It’s hard to predict the market swings of an IPO.
 Some IPOs can rise by 50% within minutes of going public, and some IPOs can tank as well.
-Facebook (NASDAQ: FB) went public in 2012 with a price of $38 per share.
+Meta Platforms Inc. (NASDAQ: META) went public in 2012 with a share price of $38.
 The social media stock had dropped to $20 in 6 months of going public.
-Coca-Cola (NYSE: KO) went public in 1919 at $40 per share.
-By the end of its 1st year, the beverage stock took a sharp fall and was trading at $19 per share.
+Coca-Cola Co.
+(NYSE: KO) went public in 1919 at $40 per share.
+By the end of its first year, the beverage stock took a sharp fall and was trading at $19 per share.